How to manage an equipment loan

 Key takeaways

-The key to effectively managing your equipment loan is planning ahead, especially when it comes to understanding the ebbs and flows of your business revenue.
-It’s also important that you keep communication open with your lender, asking questions when you don’t understand the loan terms and notifying them of any difficulties.
+When determining how to manage your equipment loan effectively, the key is planning ahead — especially when it comes to understanding the ebbs and flows of your business revenue.
+It’s also important to keep communication open with your lender, asking questions when you don’t understand the loan terms and notifying them of any difficulties.

 1. Understand your loan agreement